Construction of the discrete hull for the combinatorics of a regular pentagonal tiling of the plane: The discrete Hull

-In this subsection we will give more properties of the balls of $K$. \begin{lem} If $\gamma\subset K^1$ is a path of minimal length $n$, then $\omega(\gamma)\in\omega(K)^1$ is a path of minimal length $2n$. \end{lem} \begin{proof} Since each edge is divided into two edges, $\omega$ on any path doubles in length.
-This, together with the fact that the shortest path to reach the endpoints of a subdivided edge is the subdivided edge itself implies that $\omega$ on a path of minimal length remains a path of minimal length. \end{proof}
+\begin{lem} If $\gamma\subset K$ is an edge-path of minimal length $n$, then $\omega(\gamma)\subset\omega(K)$ is an edge-path of minimal length $2n$. \end{lem} \begin{proof} Since each edge is divided into two edges, $\omega$ doubles the length of any edge-path.
+This, together with the fact that the shortest path to reach the endpoints of a subdivided edge is the subdivided edge itself, implies that $\omega$ on a path of minimal length remains a path of minimal length. \end{proof}